 Assess site architecture for usability

 Compared with restaurants, ecommerce sites tend to have many more pages.
 That means site organization is highly important to the user experience.
+E-commerce consulting can help optimize the site architecture and ensure visitors don’t get lost in a maze of product pages.

 Good site architecture ensures visitors don’t get lost in a maze of product pages.
 In fact, it’s a general best practice to keep every page on your site three or fewer clicks away from your homepage.
 For example, to get to a particular shoe listing on a fashion site, the visitor might first go to the men’s section, then footwear, then specific item.